neil7057/all-about-autism/README.md

 Testing was performed to ensure all navigation links on the respective pages, navigated to the correct pages as per design.
 This was done by clicking on the navigation links on each page on a desktop, laptop, tablet and mobile device.

 Links on all pages navigated to the correct pages as expeccted.
+External content opens in a new page.

 -   ### Quiz Testing
-Testing was performed to ensure that corrcet answers were highlighted in green and incorrect in red.
+Testing was performed to ensure that corrcet answers were highlighted in green with a tick and incorrect answers with an X, in red.

 Random question sampling is covered later in this document.

-Questions were answered corrcetly, incorrectly and allowed to timeout to ensure that totals were calculated correctly and processing was as expected.
+Questions were answered correctly, incorrectly and allowed to timeout to ensure that totals were calculated correctly and processing was as expected.

 -   ### Form Testing